badrulaff/gettingcleaningdata/CodeBook.md

 ### Variables

-activity: The activities are :-
+1. activity: The activities are :-
-            WALKING
-            WALKING_UPSTAIRS
-            WALKING_DOWNSTAIRS
-            SITTING
-            STANDING
-            LAYING
+            WALKING,
+            WALKING_UPSTAIRS,
+            WALKING_DOWNSTAIRS,
+            SITTING,
+            STANDING,
+            LAYING.
-subject:  The subject is who performed the activity for each window sample.
+2. subject:  The subject is who performed the activity for each window sample.
             Its range is from 1 to 30.
-features: List of all features in mean and std.
+3. features: List of all features in mean and std forms. tBodyAcc-mean()-X tBodyAcc-mean()-Y tBodyAcc-mean()-Z
-            tBodyAcc-mean()-X
-            tBodyAcc-mean()-Y
-            tBodyAcc-mean()-Z